aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 Both models were trained using the same feature set, with a 75/25 train/test split.
 The models were validated against results from the 2024-2025 season.

 In addition to evaluating the models based on accuracy, they were also assessed on their ability to predict the probabilities of a home team win.
-This was a key factor in optimizing the expected value of a wager, which is discussed in the next section.
+This was a key factor in predicting the expected value of a wager, which is discussed in the next section.

 ### Optimization Strategy